 Year 6: How can we make our mark?

-We are currently updating our planning for the topics and these will be available shortly on the class pages.
+Our long term planning for the topics is available on the class pages.

 At St Peter's we are committed to using the additional Sport Premium Funding, introduced from Autumn 2013, for the development of high quality P.E. lessons and the provision of greater opportunities for our children to engage in Sport and Healthy lifestyles.